aircodelabs/aircode/docs/en/docs/src/guide/functions/npm.md

 When the mouse hovers over an installed dependency, an operation button will appear on the right, allowing you to quickly upgrade the version or delete it.

-Among them, **Update** will update the package to the latest official version currently released, and any unofficial versions such as `alpha`, `beta`, `rc` will be ignored.
+Among them, **Update to latest** will update the package to the latest official version currently released, and any unofficial versions such as `alpha`, `beta`, `rc` will be ignored.

 If you want to install a specific version, please re-[Search and Install the Dependency](#install).

-::: tip Tips
+::: tip Note
 In order to ensure online security, changing versions or deleting dependencies only takes effect locally.
-If you want them to take effect online, just deploy the function.
+If you want them to take effect online, just deploy any function.
 :::